Abddev-rqb/ReadMeOfRepositories/Spring MonoLIthic App/spring-mono-1.md

-# Interview Preparation: Web and API Fundamentals
+# Web and API Fundamentals

 ## Table of Contents
 - [How Does the Web Work?](#how-does-the-web-work)